Sergix/JTerm/CONTRIBUTING.md

 Timestamps should be in 24-hour (aka military) time.

 ## Pull Requests
-Pull Requests, of course, MUST be opened on a new branch.
-The branch and PR name must be short but descriptive of its topic.
+The PR name must be short but descriptive of its topic.
 A description must be made of the PR's purpose and a short description of the added code.
 Every PR must request to be reviewed by @Sergix or @NCSGeek.
 Travis CI is also used in this project (dashboard can be found [here](https://travis-ci.org/Sergix/JTerm)), and PR's are automatically checked by Travis CI to make sure they are ready to be deployed.

 If the PR looks ready to go, it will be merged into the master branch.
 Documentation will then need to be written for the released code, whether it is a major, minor, or patch (view the "Styling" section above for more information.)
 This documentation will either be published to the `/docs/release` folder or the `/docs/patch` folder.
 It is requested that you write the documentation yourself (abiding by the guidelines above.)

 ## Issues
-If a new bug or issue is found, create a new Issue!
-The issue name must be short but descriptive, and must contain the following sections:
-1. "Description of Problem" - describe using words and/or pictures in full detail the problem you are experiencing.
-2. "System Information" - include the following:
-  - Version of Java you are running
-  - Operating System version
-  - Version of JTerm
-3. "Files and Code" - If you find where the issue is or believe it to be, put the filenames and/or code in this section.
+Follow the [Issue Template](/ISSUE_TEMPLATE.md) when submitting issues.

 > JTerm 0.5.1
 > `jterm-v0.5.1.jar`